vectordotdev/vector/website/docs/reference/sinks/vector.md

 ### address

-The downstream Vector address to connect to, this must include &lt;host&gt;:&lt;port&gt;.
+The downstream Vector address to connect to.
+The address _must_ include a port.

 </Field>